anudeep512/Hack/README.md

 # Hack

-HACKATHON
+URL-encoded path of the project: including its namespace.

-URL-encoded path of the project: including its namespace For all the below use cases refer to attached link before writing the spec:
+For all the below use cases refer to attached link before writing the spec.

 ## Project: